Sydney learning platform provider Evergreen Digital snapped up

-Sydney-based learning management platform distributor Evergreen Digital has been acquired by the platform’s vendor, Danish company LMS365.
+Sydney-based learning management platform distributor and workplace consultancy Evergreen Digital has been acquired by the platform’s vendor, Danish company LMS365.

 Evergreen Digital is the distributor for LMS365 in Australia and New Zealand and the vendor’s fastest-growing partner in the two countries.
 It also operates in Singapore.